 The design sprint

-- The morning of the first iteration we met up with two UX and HCI researchers, two developers experienced in diabetes management and two junior designers.
-We introduced the key takeaways from benchmarking, user research, psychological theories of behavior change.
-We outlined our personas, to their needs and context:
+The morning of the first iteration we met up with two UX and HCI researchers, two developers experienced in diabetes management and two junior designers.
+We introduced the key takeaways from benchmarking, user research, and psychological theories of behavior change.
+We outlined our personas, their needs and context:

-- Mario, a 78-years-old overweighted widower with bad eating habits and who has been recently diagnosed with diabetes;
+A 78-years-old overweighted widower with bad eating habits, who has been just recently diagnosed with diabetes.

-- Roswitha, a younger lady with a positive attitude towards a healthy lifestyle, who has been living with diabetes for several years and has already put in practice some healthy behaviour change;
+A younger lady with a positive attitude towards a healthy lifestyle, who has been living with diabetes for several years and has already put in practice some healthy behaviour change.

 Based on our personas and pain points, we identified two strategies to foster behaviour change